 A research trip to the United States explored experiences and perceptions in the field of PES in order to:

-A review of approaches to carbon valuation, discounting and risk management, and a review of approaches to carbon additionality have been undertaken to help inform the development of a Code of Good Practice for UK Forestry Carbon projects.
+A review of approaches to carbon valuation, discounting and risk management, and a review of approaches tocarbon additionality c have been undertaken to help inform the development of a Woodland Carbon Code.

 For further information contact: